Context

 4. Daily Schedule

 Key principle: Same core schedule every day, regardless of who’s caring for the puppy.
 Consistency is critical for puppies.
-Puppy goes to office on weekdays from day one (Momo already in school).
+Puppy goes to the office with Nick on weekdays from pickup (Sep 15). ⚠️ Daytime coverage for the first ~2 weeks is still TBD — Momo is already in school by the time the puppy arrives.

 | Time | Activity | Notes |